 — Vivek Ramaswamy (@VivekGRamaswamy) August 10, 2022

 This was the heyday of the hedge fund and after his sophomore year, Ramaswamy interned with Amarant Advisors, working in the biotech division.
-He lived the good life, accompanying the company’s bigwigs as they partied on yachts and blew thousands on a bottle of wine.
-He didn’t enjoy the experience, he wrote later, in Woke, Inc. Goldman Sachs made him just as discontent – a tree-planting session turned out to be a photo-op and Ramaswamy wasn’t happy.
+He lived the good life, accompanying the company’s bigwigs as they partied on yachts, blowing thousands on a bottle of wine.
+He didn’t enjoy the experience, he wrote later, in Woke, Inc. Goldman Sachs made him just as discontent – he was unhappy to find that corporate altruism was nothing more than an eyewash for media optics.

 Even so, Ramaswamy made his way to the New York City hedge funds soon after college.
 He also attended Yale Law School while continuing to work at QVT.
 That’s where he met Apoorva, whom he would go on to marry.